OSHA Trench Sloping Calculator Skip to main content

 • Cannot replace daily field inspections by a competent person, which are required by OSHA after rain, freeze/thaw, and vibration events

-• Trenches deeper than 20 feet require a registered professional engineer's design — this calculator provides OSHA tabulated data only
+• Trenches deeper than 20 feet require registered professional engineer design; this calculator remains a planning screen only

 • Adjacent structures, underground utilities, and vibration from nearby traffic may require flatter slopes than the OSHA maximum allowable values